freska-cms/freska/README.md

 ### Libraries

-The following independent packages are available for use with fragmenta apps (or other go web apps).
+The following independent packages are available for use with freska apps (or other go web apps).

 * assets - an asset pipeline with minification and concatenation with asset fingerprinting
 * auth - utilities for authentication and authorisation
-* fragmenta - a command line tool for generating and developing websites
+* freska - a command line tool for generating and developing websites
 * model - a base model class for optional inclusion in models
 * * file - a package for handling file uploads
 * * validate - a package for handling field validation